USEPA/EPA_MOVES_Model/readme.md

-# MOVES5
+# MOVES6-ReleaseCandidate3

 EPA's MOtor Vehicle Emission Simulator (MOVES) is a state-of-the-science emission modeling system that estimates emissions for mobile sources at the national, county, and project level for criteria air pollutants, greenhouse gases, and air toxics, available under EPA's Open Source Software policy.

+The MOVES6 Release Candidate is made available for testing purposes to allow modelers to become familiar with changes between MOVES5 and MOVES6 before MOVES6 is officially released. **Results from the release candidate version may not be used in work for state implementation plans, conformity determinations, or for any other regulatory purpose.** A standard installer for the release candidate is available on the [MOVES6-RC3 release page](https://github.com/USEPA/EPA_MOVES_Model/releases/tag/MOVES6-RC3).

-MOVES5 (available at https://github.com/USEPA/EPA_MOVES_Model and https://www.epa.gov/moves/latest-version-motor-vehicle-emission-simulator-moves) is the latest version of MOVES available for regulatory purposes.
+Results from the official MOVES6 may differ from the results of this release candidate.
+Until the official version of MOVES6 is available, MOVES5 (available at https://github.com/USEPA/EPA_MOVES_Model and https://www.epa.gov/moves/latest-version-motor-vehicle-emission-simulator-moves) is the latest version of MOVES for regulatory purposes.
 For more information, see [MOVES5 Policy Guidance: Use of MOVES for State Implementation Plan Development, Transportation Conformity, General Conformity, and Other Purposes (EPA-420-B-24-038)](https://www.epa.gov/moves/latest-version-motor-vehicle-emission-simulator-moves#guidance).

 For additional information on MOVES, visit EPA's [MOVES website](https://www.epa.gov/moves).
-A standard installer for MOVES is available [here](https://www.epa.gov/moves/latest-version-motor-vehicle-emission-simulator-moves#download).
+A standard installer for MOVES5 is available [here](https://www.epa.gov/moves/latest-version-motor-vehicle-emission-simulator-moves#download).
 Or, to compile and MOVES from source, follow the instructions below.

 ### Requirements and Set Up